Stocks drift around records in mixed trading on Wall Street

 More companies are also telling investors how badly their profits got hit during the last three months of 2020, when coronavirus counts and deaths were soaring.
 Wall Street came into this earnings reporting season with low expectations, forecasting a fourth straight quarter of profit declines.
 But most companies have been topping expectations.

-Travelers rose 2.3% for one of the biggest gains in the S&P 500 after the insurer reported a much stronger profit for the latest quarter than analysts expected.
+Travelers rose 2.5% after the insurer reported a much stronger profit for the latest quarter than analysts expected.

 Homebuilders D.R.
-Horton and Lennar were each rising at least 1.2% following the encouraging report on housing starts, while Paccar climbed 13% after saying it will partner with autonomous-vehicle company Aurora to develop self-driving Peterbilt and Kenworth trucks.
+Horton and Lennar were each up more than 1% following the encouraging report on housing starts, while Paccar climbed 10.8% after saying it will partner with autonomous-vehicle company Aurora to develop self-driving Peterbilt and Kenworth trucks.

 The yield on the 10-year Treasury rose to 1.10% from 1.07% late Wednesday.